review№ 14 · Issue 47· 7 min read

 SEO Scoring and Optimization

-The free plan includes basic meta tag generation, but the deeper SEO scoring tools that analyze keyword density, readability, and competitive positioning require a paid subscription.
+The free plan includes one site audit (up to 100 pages), but the deeper SEO scoring tools that analyze keyword density, readability, and competitive positioning require a paid subscription.
 Even on paid plans, the SEO analysis is surface-level compared to dedicated tools like Surfer SEO or Clearscope.

 Who the Free Plan Works For